sachinmotwani20/OOPD_Assign1/README.md

-# OOPD_Assign1: Q1
+# OOPD_Assign1: Q2
 This is a repository containing files for OOPD Assignment 1.

-This branch is particularly dedicated to Q1 pertaining to the data for Indian banks.
+This branch is particularly dedicated to Q2 pertaining to the data from Spanish banks.

 The code was prepared using Windows System with VS Code.